MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/block-access-sharepoint.md

 # Block access to SharePoint for specific users

 Applying any Conditional Access (CA) policy on SharePoint Online (SPO) is also applied to Teams.
 However, some organizations want to block access to SharePoint files (upload, download, view, edit, create) yet allow their employees to use Teams desktop, mobile, and web clients on unmanaged devices.
 Under the CA policy rules, blocking SPO would lead to blocking Teams as well.
-This article explains how you can work around this limitation and allow your employees to continue using Teams while blocking file download, upload, edit, and create operations on unmanaged devices.
+This article explains how you can work around this limitation and allow your employees to continue using Teams while completely blocking access to files stored in SPO or limiting the access to view-only.

 > [!Note]
 > If you would like to block copy & paste on the web, then use additional MCAS policies (insert link to MCAS policies here)

+> [!Note]
+> Blocking or limiting access on unmanaged devices relies on Azure AD conditional access policies.
+Learn about [Azure AD licensing](https://azure.microsoft.com/pricing/details/active-directory/).
+For an overview of conditional access in Azure AD, see [Conditional access in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/conditional-access/overview).
+For info about recommended SharePoint access policies, see [Policy recommendations for securing SharePoint sites and files](https://docs.microsoft.com/microsoft-365/enterprise/sharepoint-file-access-policies).
+If you limit access on unmanaged devices, users on managed devices must use one of the [supported OS and browser combinations](https://docs.microsoft.com/azure/active-directory/conditional-access/technical-reference#client-apps-condition), or they will also have limited access.

 You can block or limit access for: